 3.0 Circuit

-- Place resistor and LED on the breadboard.
+- Please resistor and LED on the breadboard.

-- Connect one leg of the resistor to digital pin 13 of the Arduino
+- Using a wire, connect one leg of the resistor to digital pin 13 of the Arduino in a series connection, just like in figure 2.

-- Connect another leg of the resistor to the log leg of the LED (the positive leg, called anode)
+- Connect another leg of the resistor to the long leg of the LED (the positive leg, called anode).

-- Connect the short leg of the LED (the negative leg, called cathode) to the ground (called GND) [4]
+- Using a separate wire, connect the short leg of the LED (the negative leg, called cathode) to the ground (called GND) [4] in the Arduino board.

 4.0 Schematic